-If the complaint is upheld in whole or in part, the committee will:
+If the complaint is upheld in whole or in part, the Panel will:

-- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school's systems or procedures to prevent similar issues in the future by the Trust.
+- decide on the appropriate action to be taken to resolve the complaint - where appropriate, recommend changes to the school or Trust's systems or procedures to prevent similar issues in the future

-The Chair of the Committee will provide the complainant and CEO with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days.
+The Chair of the Panel will provide the complainant and CEO with a full explanation of their decision and the reason(s) for it, in writing, within 10 school days of the panel meeting.

-The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled
+The letter to the complainant will include details of how to contact the Education and Skills Funding Agency (ESFA) if they are dissatisfied with the way their complaint has been handled by the Trust.